Joeltronics/wordlebot/README.md

 There are various optimization parameters in the SolverParams dataclass, which can be tweaked to make different tradeoffs.
 So far, these have been chosen based on what seems make sense, not on actual results.
 There's a benchmarking/A-B testing mode that could be used to fine tune these parameters for best results, but so far I haven't done this.
-It's still a bit early to optimize these parameters - it doesn't really make sense to fine tune them now if there are more algorithm changes still to come.

 ## FAQ